abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 - So now it will complete the entire VPR flow

 ### Generation of the Post-Implementation Netlist of the Design
-- Now I need to generete a Post-Implementation Netlist from VPR [Generation of the Post-Implementation Netlist](https://docs.verilogtorouting.org/en/latest/tutorials/timing_simulation/)
+- Now I need to generate a Post-Implementation Netlist from VPR [Generation of the Post-Implementation Netlist](https://docs.verilogtorouting.org/en/latest/tutorials/timing_simulation/)

 ```